An island of spiritual hedonism

 It’s also where the monthly Full Moon Party is held, so book in advance if you want to stay here in the week leading up to the event!

-Scroll down for specific hotel recommendations or search for the best value accommodation in Haad Rin here (adlink).
+Scroll down for specific hotel recommendations or search for the best hotels in Haad Rin here (adlink).

 Richmond Guesthouse